jonuy/jonuy.github.io/misc/notesmd/privacy-policy.md

 No. What?
 Why?
 This is an app for taking notes.

+Ok, but for real, nothing precise.
+And even then, it's anonymized.
+Basically whatever Google Analytics gives by default.

 ### Changes

 This Privacy Policy may be updated from time to time for any reason.
-Though highly doubtful I'll ever edit this document again, any new Privacy Policy will be posted here.
-If reading things like this is your kind of thing, you are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.
+Though it's highly doubtful I'll ever edit this document again, any new Privacy Policy will be posted here.
+If reading things like this is your cup o' tea, you are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.

 ### Your Consent